 Provide the Right Equipment

 For any construction business, it is important to ensure the right equipment is available and that the equipment is safe to operate.
-A situation may rise where a machine requires repair, but the tools needed to complete the repairs are not available, or worse, the employee attempts to use the broken machine to maintain schedule.
+A situation may arise where a machine requires repair, but the tools needed to complete the repairs are not available, or worse, the employee attempts to use the broken machine to maintain the schedule.
 By ensuring the right equipment is available and properly maintained, employees will be able to perform their jobs safely and effectively.